 George Bramhall is a contractor providing budget consulting services within the Office of Strategic Coordination (OSC).
-These services include primary oversight of the NIH Common Fund appropriation during all phases of the budget cycle; execution, formulation, and presentation.
-George is a 1990 graduate of Bridgewater College, in Bridgewater, VA, with a B.A. in Business Administration.
+These services include primary oversight of the NIH Common Fund appropriation during all phases of the budget cycle: execution, formulation, and presentation.
+Mr. Bramhall is a 1990 graduate of Bridgewater College, in VA, with a B.A. in business administration.
 He comes to the OSC with over 17 years of budgeting experience at the NIH.
-Prior to joining the OSC, his NIH experience began as an accounting technician in the NIH Office of Financial Management, progressed as a budget analyst at both the NIMH and NINDS, and ultimately as the Budget Officer for the NINDS from 2005-2006.
+His NIH experience began as an accounting technician in the NIH Office of Financial Management, progressed as a budget analyst at both the National Institute of Mental Health (NIMH) and the National Institute of Neurological Disorders and Stroke (NINDS), and ultimately as the budget officer for the NINDS from 2005-2006.

-Dr. Rachel Britt is currently a Health Specialist in the Office of Strategic Coordination (OSC).
+Dr. Rachel Britt is currently a Health Specialist and Communications Director in the Office of Strategic Coordination (OSC).
 She helps to ensure awareness and maximum impact of NIH Common Fund programs through communication and evaluation.
 Dr. Britt joined OSC in 2013 as Science & Technology Policy Fellow through the American Association for the Advancement of Science (AAAS).
 Prior to her fellowship, she studied DNA repair processes in B-lymphocytes of the human immune system as a postdoctoral scholar at the University of Southern California from 2010-2013.
-She began her studies of DNA repair as a graduate student at the University of Wisconsin-Madison, where she earned a Ph.D. in Biochemistry in 2010.
+She began her studies of DNA repair as a graduate student at the University of Wisconsin-Madison, where she earned a Ph.D. in biochemistry in 2010.

 Operations Team Program Analyst

 Tony Casco joined OSC in January 2015 as a program analyst contractor, assisting with the management and implementation of Common Fund programs.
-Tony has served NIH in a variety of capacities and positions since he first joined NINDS as an intern in 2004.
-After completing his Bachelor's degree in Economics from Boston College in 2008, Tony returned to NINDS to serve under the Assistant Director for Science Administration.
+Mr. Casco has served NIH in a variety of capacities since he first joined the National Institute of Neurological Disorders and Stroke (NINDS) as an intern in 2004.
+After completing his bachelor's degree in economics from Boston College in 2008, Mr. Casco returned to NINDS to serve under the assistant director for science administration.
 During that time, he helped run the NINDS Summer Internship Program and earned his Certificate of Accounting.
-He transitioned to NIMH as a budget analyst and then had a brief tenure at NIAID within OPOS before joining OSC.
-In his decade plus service to NIH, Tony has contributed to critical systems programs including QlikView - a data visualization tool that has since been adopted by multiple institutes.
+He transitioned to National Institute of Mental Health (NIMH) as a budget analyst and then had a brief tenure at the National Institute of Allergy and Infectious Diseases (NIAID) within the Office of Planning and Operations Support before joining OSC.
+In his decade-plus service to NIH, Mr. Casco has contributed to critical systems programs including QlikView - a data visualization tool that has since been adopted by multiple institutes.
 He received an NIH 2014 Director's Award for his contributions to the QlikView data visualization administration team.

 Operations Team Program Analyst